joshgerdes/jekyll-uno/_posts/2021-07-06-create-custom-roles-for-microsoft-azure.md

        Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
        Install-Module -Name Az -Scope CurrentUser -Repository PSGallery -Force
-3. If you have issues **installing** the **Azure PowerShell module** - see the Microsoft documentation directly: Install the [Azure Az PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-6.1.0 "Install the Azure Az PowerShell module").
+3. If you have issues **installing** the **Azure PowerShell module** - see the Microsoft documentation directly: Install the [Azure Az PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-6.1.0 "Install the Azure Az PowerShell module"){:target="_blank"}.
 4. Once you have the Azure PowerShell module installed, you can **connect to** your **Azure** subscription using the little snippet below:

        #Prompts for Azure credentials